P-p-H-d/mlib/README.md

 as "static inline" functions.
 The queue will be composed of object of type 'type'.

-'name' shall be a C identifier that will be used to identify the container.
+'name' shall be a C identifier that will be used to identify the list.
+It will be used to create all the types (including the iterator) and functions to handle the container.
+This definition shall be done once per name and per compilation unit.

-The CMP operator is used to sort the queue so that it always returns the minimum of the queue.
+The CMP operator is used to sort the queue so that the highest priority is the minimun.
 The EQUAL operator is used to identify an item on update or remove operations.
-It is uncorrelated with the CMP operator from the point of view of this operator.
+It is uncorrelated with the CMP operator from the point of view of this container.
 (i.e. EQUAL() == TRUE is not equivalent to CMP() == 0 for this container)

+This queue will push the object at the right place in the queue in function of their priority.
+A pop from this queue will always return the minimum of all objects within the queue (contrary to C++ which returns the maximum), and the front method will reference this object.

-The object oplist is expected to have at least the following operators (INIT, INIT\_SET, SET, CLEAR, CMP and EQUAL), otherwise default methods are used.
-If there is no given oplist, the basic oplist for basic C types is used or a globally registered oplist is used.
+The oplist shall have at least the following operators (INIT, INIT\_SET, SET, CLEAR, CMP), otherwise it won't generate compilable code.

-The created methods will use the operators to init, set and clear the contained object.
+The equal\_p, update & erase methods have a complexity of O(n) due to the linear search of the data and are only created if the EQUAL method is defined.

+Iteration over this container won't iterate from minimum to maximum but in an implementation define way that ensures that all items are accessed.

 PRIOQUEUE\_DEF\_AS is the same as PRIOQUEUE\_DEF except the name of the types name\_t, name\_it\_t are provided.